 You can get a cheap cloud server with 1 GB of RAM starting from $5/month at such cloud compute providers as DigitalOcean, Vultr, Linode and many others.
 But if you are looking for better value in your unmanaged VPS – with more resources, must-have features and ultimate reliability – at a much lower price, there are worthy alternatives.

 Among many cheaper VPS providers, BuyVM* stands out as a brand that strives to exceed its users’ expectations.
-Besides the power that you get from a self-managed KVM VPS with root access and a dedicated IPv4 address, both BuyVM and Nexus Bytes ensure highest performance through the use of the latest hardware including 3.5+ GHz CPUs and NVMe storage.
-What makes them easily the best unmanaged VPS providers is that they also offer 1 Gbps ports, free control panels, optional backups, numerous latest OS versions and multiple data center locations in the US and beyond.
+Besides the power that you get from a self-managed KVM VPS with root access and a dedicated IPv4 address, BuyVM ensures highest performance through the use of the latest hardware including 3.5+ GHz CPUs and NVMe storage.
+What makes it easily the best unmanaged VPS provider is that it also offers 1 Gbps ports, free control panels, optional backups, numerous latest OS versions and multiple data center locations in the US and beyond.

 Your choice of a cheap unmanaged VPS will mainly depend on stock availability, locations and specific features or addons you may need such as snapshots, block storage and control panels.
-Below you will find a head-to-head comparison of BuyVM vs Nexus Bytes.
+Below you will find a detailed review of BuyVM.
 You can also browse through a short list of alternative unmanaged VPS providers that offer extra value beyond that of BuyVM.
 Finally, you will find answers to common server-related questions as well as a VPS map with worldwide VPS data center locations.

 Table of Contents